Who I am

 I’m Isla – scientist, wildlife guide, scuba diver, general all round ocean enthusiast.
-For The Whole Tooth video blog, I will be pitching your marine questions to experts from all over the world.
+For The Whole Tooth video blog and podcast, I will be pitching your marine questions to experts from all over the world.
 No question is too big, or too small, we’ll get it answered.

 How did you fall in love with the ocean?

 I grew up in a seaside town on the north-east coast of England with very easy access to the beach, so I was in the water from pretty much day one!
 I spent my childhood exploring the coastline; picking my way across the cliffs looking for seabirds, peering into rockpools, wild swimming and surfing.
 It was difficult getting me out of the water once I was in it.
 I loved and still love the wildness of it.
 The way the sea conditions can change from hour to hour, the feeling of sand between your toes, that there is so much still to learn and explore.
 I remember jumping in for swims in the depths of winter, without a wetsuit – I doubt I’d be that hardy now!

 I’ve always been interested in nature – it was the only thing, aside from sports, that could capture my attention for long periods of time!
 I’m at my happiest when outdoors and with animals, a passion that I got from my Dad.
 Together we’d watch endless Attenborough documentaries, where I’d learn not just about wildlife, but the huge threats our natural world was facing.

 I knew I wanted a job that encompassed learning about wildlife with protecting it, but wasn’t sure how.
 All my friends had different interests; my careers adviser told me I should be a teacher or doctor.
 It wasn’t until I got to the final year of school that I ventured my love for nature – in particular marine life – to my biology teacher.
 He told me I should study zoology at university, and was originally from Scotland…the rest is history.